-Figure 6 shows front deformation (F), defined in Section 2.5, at low levels (850 hPa, shading) and in the middle troposphere (500 hPa, contours).
+Figure 6 shows front deformation (F), defined in Sect.
+2.5, at low levels (850 hPa; shading) and in the middle troposphere (500 hPa; contours).
 F generally increases with latitude in the early stages of EASMF progression, with higher values and noisier patterns present over the Tibetan Plateau, where the ground is not far from 500 hPa.
 By the Mei Yu stage, a local F maximum in the shape of a near-zonal band is clearly visible at both levels shown (850 and 500 hPa), extending from eastern China towards southern Japan, where the highest values are displayed.
-This band is collocated with the EASMF and associated
+This band is collocated with the EASMF and associated with low-level flow going from south-westerlies to westerlies, on the northern side of the WNPSH, pointing at a near-zonal axis of dilation, confirmed by F_1 being dominant over F_2 (not shown).
+Given that the temperature gradient is orientated across the front (warm to the south and cold to the north; not shown), this situation resembles a classic example of frontogenetic flow, i.e. a flow intensifying temperature gradients at a front (Hoskins and James, 2014).
+The band then progresses northwards in midsummer while weakening.
+In summary, the analysis of front deformation highlights the band-shaped maximum occurring during Mei Yu on the northern edge of the WNPSH, between this feature and the mid-latitude flow, associated with frontogenetic flow.
+This result gives further indication that the

-Figure 6.
-Dekadal mean of front deformation at 850 hPa (shading, 10^{-3} s-1) and at 500 hPa (brown, red and orange contours indicating 35, 42.5, $50 \cdot 10^{-3}$ s-1, respectively), wind vectors at 850 hPa (arrows, m s-1).
-The magenta line indicates the climatology of the mean dekadal location of the EASMF at 850 hPa.
-The AB black dashed line indicates the transect of the vertical cross-section in Figure 10.
-The dekads representing the four stages of EASM progression (1^{st} dk May, 1^{st} dk June, 3^{rd} dk June, 2^{nd} dk July, respectively) are selected according to Figure 3.
-All values are masked out at levels below the ground.
-Data from ERA5, 1979-2018 climatology.
+Figure 5.
+Dekadal mean of geopotential height at 500 hPa (shading; dam), mean sea-level pressure (black contour; 1012 hPa) wind vectors at 850 hPa (arrows; ms-1), and potential vorticity at 250 hPa (blue contour; 2 PVU).
+The magenta line indicates the climatological mean dekadal location of the EASMF at 850 hPa.
+The AB dashed black line indicates the transect of the vertical cross-section in Fig. 10.
+The dekads representing the four stages of EASM progression (first dekad of May, first dekad of June, third dekad of June, second dekad of July, respectively) are selected according to Fig. 3.
+Data from ERA5 1979-2018 climatology.